 Smart ways to manage an inheritance

-If you receive a sudden windfall, the temptation can be to blow it on a few years of extravagant living – but used wisely it can provide more enduring benefits.
-You can use it to help you gain financial freedom, offering more choices for your life and career.
-Here are some ideas on how you can use an inheritance to change your future.
+If you receive a sudden windfall, you might be tempted to blow it on a few years of extravagant living – but used wisely it can provide more enduring benefits.
+You can use it to help you obtain financial freedom, and open up more choices for your life and career.
+Here are some ideas on how you could use an inheritance to change your future.

-Stock market investments can often deliver an income with a long term investment approach.
-Even if “past performance is no guarantee of future results”, investing in the markets offers the prospect of significantly higher returns than a savings account and the inflation rate, meaning that your capital will retain its purchasing power over time.
-However, the particularly high inflation since the start of the war in Ukraine suggests that this last statement should be qualified for the time being.
+With a long-term investment approach, stock market investments can often deliver an income, future capital gains, or a mix of both.
+Even if, as the axiom cautions, past performance is no guarantee of future results, investing in equity markets offers the prospect of significantly higher returns than a savings account and will usually beat the inflation rate, meaning that your capital will retain its purchasing power over time.
+Even amid the surge in inflation in the early 2020s, equity markets have mostly outpaced the rise in prices.

-With any stock market investment, you may get some uplift in the portfolio’s capital value if stock markets appreciate.
+With any stock market investment, you may get some uplift in the portfolio’s capital value if markets appreciate.
 Stock market investments tend to be relatively liquid, meaning you can change your mind and invest elsewhere at any time.
-Do not ignore, however, the risks associated with such investments.
+Do not ignore, however, the risks associated with such investments – sometimes markets can lose value abruptly for reasons unconnected to the intrinsic worth of the companies in which you invest.

 Rental property

-Another option to create an income is to invest in real estate, though this can be more difficult and time-consuming to buy and sell and inevitably represents a longer-term commitment than a stock market investment.
-But a rental property, managed efficiently, can generate a long-term income.
-You will need to do your research on location, demand and potential rental yields, while also being careful in how much you spend on agency fees and upgrades.
-Repairs can be costly, so it is worth factoring in a fund to handle unexpected expenses.
+Another option to create an income now or obtain long-term gains is to invest in real estate, though property can be more difficult and time-consuming to buy and sell, and tends to involve a longer-term commitment than a stock market investment.
+Nevertheless, a rental property, managed efficiently, can generate a long-term income as well as appreciating in price over the years.
+You will need to do research regarding location, demand and potential rental yields, and also watch carefully how much you spend on agency fees and upgrades.
+Repairs can be costly, so it is worth setting aside a fund to handle unexpected expenses.

-Investing in rental property cannot be improvised and it is strongly recommended that you seek advice from experts in the field.
-This is particularly true in a context of rising interest rates and in a market under pressure such as Luxembourg.
+Investing in rental property cannot be undertaken lightly, and it is strongly recommended that you seek advice from experts in the field.
+This is particularly true in a context of evolving interest rates and in a market under pressure such as Luxembourg’s.

-If you have debt charged at higher interest rates, it is worth using an inheritance to tackle it.
+If you have debt charged on which higher interest rates are being charged, it may well be worth using an inheritance to pay it off.

 Become debt-free

-With the particularly low rates of recent years, paying off a home loan didn’t make much financial sense as it was usually possible to invest your capital for a better return.
-With rates rising again, paying off your debts is once again an option to consider in order to ‘protect’ your finances in the future.
-Also, if you have debt charged at higher interest rates, it is worth using an inheritance to tackle it.
+With the particularly low interest rates prevalent until recently, paying off a home loan didn’t make much financial sense, as it was usually possible to invest any surplus capital for a better return.
+With rates having risen in recent years, paying off debt is again an option to consider in order to protect your finances by reducing outgoings.
+And, if you have debt on which higher interest rates are being charged, it may well be worth using an inheritance to pay it off.

 Invest in yourself